rayanfam/rayanfam.github.io/_posts/2018-09-03-hypervisor-from-scratch-part-2.md

 ### **IRP Major Functions List**

-We can use this list of IRP Major Functions to perform different operations.
+We can use this list of IRP Major Functions to perform different operations in a WDK driver.

 ```
 #define IRP_MJ_CREATE                   0x00